Jay Dow is a News Correspondent for the PIX11 News at 10 p.m., and host of the weekly show “Talk It Out With Jay Dow” on PIX11 Facebook Live.

 His experience runs the spectrum.

-Since joining WPIX in 2012, he has played an integral role in the station’s coverage of breaking news, investigative reporting, local and national politics, crime, the economy and societal concerns.
+Since joining WPIX in 2012, he has played an integral role in the station’s coverage of breaking news, investigative reporting, local and national politics, the economy and societal concerns.

-Dow earned an Emmy Award, three New York Press Club Awards and the Associated Press Award for Investigative Reporting for “No Place to Call Home,” a two-year investigation into the New York City homeless crisis.
+Jay earned an Emmy Award, three New York Press Club Awards and the Associated Press Award for Investigative Reporting for “No Place to Call Home,” a two-year investigation into the New York City homeless crisis.

-Dow was living in New York City on Sept.
+Jay was living in New York City on Sept.
 11, 2001, and covered the attack on the World Trade Center.
 He spent that tragic day and the next several months providing daily coverage of New York City’s recovery from lower Manhattan.

-While at NY1, Dow also covered the anniversary of the Murrah Federal Building bombing from Oklahoma City (2000), and the aftermath of the crash of American Airlines Flight 587 from the Dominican Republic (2001).
+While at NY1, Jay also covered the anniversary of the Murrah Federal Building bombing from Oklahoma City (2000), and the aftermath of the crash of American Airlines Flight 587 from the Dominican Republic (2001).

-Dow began his on-air broadcasting career as the Blair County reporter for WJAC-TV in Johnstown, Penn.
+Jay began his on-air broadcasting career as the Blair County reporter for WJAC-TV in Johnstown, Pennsylvania.
 (1998-1999).
-He also worked as a network news assistant at CBS News (1997-1998).
+He also worked as a Network News Assistant at CBS News (1997-1998).